dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 ```
 #### Events single object endpoint `GET /api/tracker/events/{uid}`

-Purpose of this endpoint is to retrieve one event given its uid.
+The purpose of this endpoint is to retrieve one Event given its uid.

 ##### Request syntax